rhythmagency/rhythm.drop/src/Rhythm.Drop.Web/readme.md

 # Rhythm.Drop.Web

-This package includes the Tag Helpers and View Components needed to rendering.
+This package includes the Tag Helpers and default dependencies needed for rendering.